hazratali/deep-learning-course/README.md

 Week 3 | Industry talk  | Practical 2 on Neural Networks
 Week 4 | Convolutional Neural Networks | Practical 3 on Convolutional Neural Networks
-Week 5 | Some common CNNs, training of CNNs | Practical 4 on Custom Dataset for deep learning and data augmentation
+Week 5 | Some common CNNs, training of CNNs | Practical 4 on Custom Dataset for deep learning and data augmentation Week 6 | Attention and Transformers | Practical on Transfer Learning